 A step change in ambition is needed to restore nature.
 To achieve this, we’re campaigning for more funding for habitat management and restoration, new environmental legislation with bold targets for nature recovery, and a Nature Emergency Action Plan.

-We are working to secure policies and support that help farmers and other land managers to reduce emissions, lock up more carbon and allow nature to thrive.
-By adopting farming practices which increase efficiency and work in harmony with nature, Scotland could be at the forefront of the global transition to climate- and nature-friendly farming with unique export and branding opportunities.
+We are working to secure policies that help farmers and land managers reduce emissions, lock up more carbon and allow nature to thrive.
+Scotland could be at the forefront of the global transition to climate- and nature-friendly farming if it creates a fairer support system that empowers all farmers and crofters to produce food and deliver for nature, climate, and people.

 We’re also working to ensure that our land soaks up the maximum amount of carbon in our soils, our peatlands and our woodlands.
 All this needs new policies, a regional approach, and a revolution in both financial and skills support for farmers and land managers.